axibase/atsd/rule-engine/object-datetime.md

 is_workday( [string c] ) boolean
 ```

-Returns `true` if the `DateTime` object is a working day based on the observed [holiday calendar](holiday-calendar.md).
+Returns `true` if the `DateTime` object is a working day based on the observed [workday calendar](workday-calendar.md).
 Accepts optional calendar key parameter `c`.
 If calendar `c` is not specified, the database uses the `default.holiday.calendar` server property.

-The function throws an exception if no holiday calendar is found, or if the holiday calendar contains no date for the given year.
+The function throws an exception if no workday calendar is found, or if the workday calendar contains no date for the given year.

 ## Sample Values